- Vapor Barriers for Concrete Slabs

 - Seal all vapor barrier seams with the tape provided by the barrier manufacturer.
 Seams should overlap 6 inches.

-- Seal around all pipe penetrations and blockouts; Howard Kanare's book (available from the Portland Cement Association) provides some details on this and Stego's web site has a nice detail drawing.
+- Seal around all pipe penetrations and blockouts; Howard Kanare's book (available from the Portland Cement Association) provides more details.

 - Run the vapor barrier up onto the footing or seal it to the foundation wall—or both.